Shropshire Housing Group

 - No metering and billing for Shropshire to manage;

-- A 20-year non-domestic Renewable Heat Incentive (RHI) income to be re-invested in further stock improvements;
+- A 20-year non-domestic Renewable Heat Incentive (RHI – this scheme has closed) income to be re-invested in further stock improvements;

 - Upfront ECO funding to further offset project costs;